Support that scales without scaling headcount

 Ticket lands, gets triaged

-Tagged, categorized, VIP-detected, sentiment-scored, and routed to the right queue in under 5 seconds.
+Tagged, VIP-detected, sentiment-scored, and routed in under five seconds.

 - Step 02